thiagobmi/rusty_net/README.md

 # AND example
 This example initializes a neural network with an input layer of 2 nodes, a single hidden layer with 3 nodes, and an output layer containing 1 node.
-The network is trained on examples of the XOR function.
+The network is trained on examples of the AND function.
 After calling train(&examples), additional methods are used to configure training options, though these are optional.
 Training begins when the go() method is called, prompting the network to learn from the provided examples.

 ```rust
 use rusty_net::{NN, HaltCondition};